Can Floaters Be Caused By A Slip And Fall?

 In most cases, floaters will eventually settle below the line of vision, and your brain will learn to ignore them.
 This process can take weeks or months, but eventually, the floaters will become less noticeable.
 However, if the floaters are caused by a serious underlying condition, such as retinal detachment, they will not go away on their own and require prompt medical treatment.

-Read More: How To Sue Walmart For A Slip And Fall?
+Read More: Can You Sue A Store For A Slip And Fall?

 If you develop floaters after a slip and fall accident, it’s important to get a comprehensive eye exam to determine the cause of the floaters and to receive appropriate treatment if necessary.